 LM: It’s a long way from Texas to KL – what do you miss about ISKL and Malaysia?

 I miss the food and I miss the warm weather!
 Some things I took for granted when living in Malaysia were the weather (even though it was often humid and raining, it was always warm enough to be outdoors), and the diversity on our campus that created a really beautiful level of openness and cultural understanding that everyone at ISKL was raised with.

 LM: Back to the ride…What essentials will you take with you and how will you document the ride?

 We’re each allowed to bring a duffle bag and a small backpack, that will mostly contain all my cycling gear, basic toiletries, and a few sets of clothes for the evenings.
-After moving from country to country as a child, living in over a dozen homes and many more hotels and serviced apartments in between, I’ve come to realise that all the stuff I really need can easily fit into a duffle bag.
-Especially when you’re travelling with friends or family who keep you company on the adventure, all you really need is a few clean sets of clothes and Google Maps.
+After moving from country to country as a child, living in over a dozen homes and many more hotels and serviced apartments in between, I’ve come to realize that all the stuff I really need can easily fit into a duffle bag.
+Especially when you’re traveling with friends or family who keep you company on the adventure, all you really need is a few clean sets of clothes and Google Maps.
 I’ll be documenting the whole ride through my Instagram page @ashkatoalaska2020 and posting pictures of the places I go and the people I meet!
 I’ll be sharing some of this through Facebook as well.
 If these platforms are inaccessible to anyone who wants to get updates, I’d be happy to start an email newsletter as well!